Happy Together (song): Reception and accolades

+Cover versions

+"Happy Together" has been covered by artists as diverse as Odyssey, Mel Tormé, Captain and Tennille, the Nylons, Jason Donovan and Gerard Way.
+At the same year of the original release, argentinian singer Palito Ortega recorded a cover called "Qué Importa La Gente".
+Spanish flamenco duo Las Grecas made a cover called "Los dos tan felices" (We both so happy) in their album Tercer Album (1976) and there is also a Spanish cover, sung by Roberto Jordán, called "Juntos y Felices".
+Miley Cyrus covered the song on the Backyard Sessions YouTube series.

+Norwegian comedy group Prima Vera recorded a version with altered lyrics titled "Så Lykkelig I Sverige" (So Happy in Sweden) from their album Brakara (1978).

+Hugo Montenegro's cover version was released as a single in 1969 and reached number 29 on the Billboard Easy Listening chart.

+At a live performance in New Orleans in 2018, American rock band Weezer performed a cover version of the song.
+The cover was described by Doug MacCash of The Times-Picayune as "fierce yet faithful", taking "that chunk of 50-year-old bubblegum and chew[ing] it into grungy rock n roll glory".

 Copyright lawsuits

-Flo & Eddie, legal successors to the Turtles, filed a lawsuit in the New York Court of Appeals against Sirius XM Radio to establish common law copyright on their original recording of "Happy Together".
-As the song was recorded in 1967, five years before federal sound copyright was established, the group sought to establish that such recordings were covered under common law copyright, a nebulous form of copyright held at the state level, in the hopes of earning royalties from Sirius XM; as they did not write the song, they could only receive performance royalties.
+Flo & Eddie, legal successors to the Turtles, filed a lawsuit (Flo & Eddie, Inc. v.
+Sirius XM Radio) in the New York Court of Appeals against Sirius XM Radio to establish common law copyright on their original recording of "Happy Together".
+As the song was recorded in 1967, five years before federal sound copyright was established, the group sought to establish that such recordings were covered under common law copyright, a nebulous form of copyright held at the state level, in the hopes of earning royalties from Sirius XM; as they did not write the song, they could receive only performance royalties.
 The Court of Appeals had previously ruled that such a common law copyright may exist for the sale of recordings in New York in the 2005 ruling Capitol Records, Inc. v.
 Naxos of America, Inc..
 On December 20, 2016, the Court ruled that no such common law copyright exists in New York for public performances of a sound recording, and that Flo & Eddie could not claim royalties.

 On March 20, 2016, Scottish rock band Biffy Clyro released their single "Wolves of Winter", which originally featured the lyric "we have the chance to be happy together" in the pre-chorus, sung in a similar manner to the Turtles' recording.
 However, the lyric was changed due to copyright infringement, becoming "we have the chance to survive the winter", as sung in the second pre-chorus.